riehlegroup/msadoc/docs/msadoc.md

 #### Best Practices

 - Use a consistent naming scheme across all microservices.
-- Don't use spaces - otherwise API requests filtering by name might not work.
+- Don't use spaces to avoid ambiguities.

 ### `group` (string)